fenner/ipv6-mibs-historic/README.md

 IANA has updated the "SMI Network Management MGMT Codes Internet-standard MIB" section as follows:

-* Removed RFC1213 from the references for mib-2.5 ("icmp").
+* Removed RFC 1213 as a reference for mib-2.5 ("icmp").

-* Updated the reference for mib-2.6 ("tcp") to point to RFC4022.
+* Updated the reference for mib-2.6 ("tcp") to point to RFC 4022.

-* Removed RFC1213 from the references for mib-2.7 ("udp").
+* Removed RFC 1213 as a reference for mib-2.7 ("udp").

-* Removed RFC2012 from the references for mib-2.49 ("tcpMIB").
+* Removed RFC 2012 as a reference for mib-2.49 ("tcpMIB").

 * Added the "(Historic)" annotation for the entries for mib-2.55 ("ipv6MIB") and mib-2.56 ("ipv6IcmpMIB") and updated the reference of each to point to this document.

-IANA has updated the following changes to the "SMI Experimental Codes" section as follows:
+IANA has updated the "SMI Experimental Codes" section as follows:

-* Added the "(Historic)" annotation for experimental.74 ("IPV6 MIB")
+* Added the "(Historic)" annotation for experimental.74 ("IPv6 MIB").

-* Changed the "(Historical)" annotation for experimental.87 ("ipv6UdpMIB") to "(Historic)"
+* Changed the "(Historical)" annotation for experimental.87 ("ipv6UdpMIB") to "(Historic)".

 * Updated the reference for experimental.86 ("ipv6TcpMIB") and
     experimental.87 ("ipv6UdpMIB") to point to this document.